• Skip to primary navigation

 • Heart failure and transplant cardiologist

-If you’re on orientation and need to call a physician, but not sure who – always check with your preceptor first.
-The last thing you want to do is interrupt a cardiac surgery only to find out they’re not the right provider to ask!
+If you’re on orientation and need to call a physician, but not sure who – check with your preceptor or charge nurse first.
+The last thing you want to do is interrupt a cardiac surgery only to find out they’re not the right person to ask!

 Whether you’re in a cardiac ICU, stepdown, or floor, it’s really important to know what your parameters are for vital signs – especially for blood pressure and heart rate.
 And not only do you need to know them, but you must also make sure your alarm parameters are set appropriately as well.
 Don’t assume the previous nurse had the bedside monitor (or telemetry monitor on cardiac floors) set correctly.